openid/openid4vp_ble/main.md

 ## BLE Connection closure {#connection-ble-close}

 After data retrieval, the Wallet unsubscribes from all characteristics.
 Most often this is the default flow.
-While in certain cases the Verifier may be choose to cancel in between a transaction.
+While in certain cases the Verifier may choose to cancel in the middle of a transaction.
 This can be achieved by the ``` Disconnect ```.
 Whenever the wallet receives this notification the wallet is expected to initiate the disconnection.

 ## Session Termination {#session-termination}